 Palladium is pretty much the same colour and strength as platinum but a lot lighter in weight so you can get a lot more for your money.
 If you want a strong metal on a budget palladium is a very good option.

 If you were thinking of yellow gold then 9ct yellow gold is the least yellow.
 The higher the carat the deeper the yellow.
 18ct and 22ct have a very rich yellow colour.
 However when a silver ring is inlaid with 9ct gold the yellow gold takes on a more subtle shade.

 |22ct yellow gold||18ct white gold||9ct rose gold||18ct yellow+18ct white|

 |Platinum with diamond||Platinum with oak||Titanium|

 From the strongest metal:

 22ct yellow gold/ 18ct gold

-We use two finishes.
-Matte and Polished and they do make some of the metals look different.
-With the Matte finish the metals have a deeper and more subtle look.
+We use two finishes; matte or polished, and they do make some of the metals look different.
+With the matte finish the metals have a deeper and more subtle look.
 Once the piece has been worn for a while either the matte or the polished finishes will fade and after a year the pieces will look the same.
-Of course you can polish the piece to make it shiny again or give it a rub with a green kitchen sourer to make it matte.
+Of course you can polish the piece to make it shiny again or give it a rub with a green kitchen scourer to make it matte.